What is FERPA?

 - Previous institutions attended, dates of attendance, full-time or part-time status, awards, honors (including Dean’s Honor Roll), degree(s) conferred (including dates), church affiliation, past and present participation in officially recognized sports and activities, physical factors (height, weight of athletes), photograph, date and place of birth.

 Currently enrolled students may withhold disclosure of “Directory Information” under the Family Educational Rights and Privacy Act of 1974.
-To withhold disclosures, written notification must be received in the Campus Life office within 12 calendar days from the first day of registration for a long term and within four days for a summer term.
-Forms requesting the withholding of “Directory Information” are available in the Campus Life office.
+To withhold disclosures, written notification must be received in the Student Life office.
+Forms requesting the withholding of “Directory Information” are available in the Student Life office.”
 Abilene Christian University assumes that failure on the part of any student to specifically request the withholding of categories of “Directory Information” indicates individual approval for disclosure.

 Want to Know More about FERPA?